Swich1987/PriceCalculator/README.md

 # PriceCalculator
-Price calculator to calculate discount and state taxes.
+Price calculator to calculate discount and state tax.

 ## Requirements
 - docker 1.10.0+ with docker-compose